Phinease/bridge/README.md

       make
       ./bridge_***

-Or you can run directly the exec file if it's possible.
+Or you can run directly the exec file if it's workable.

 PS: DEBUG MOD is defaut for fast test, it has the fallowing parameters: